pmelange/openwrt-testlab/Documentation/Hardware/Serial_Expansion_HAT.md

 ## The Linux Kernel

 The Linux kernel is hard coded with a maximum of 8 UARTs controlled via connected SC16IS752 chips.
 The reason for this limit is not clear and is probably a case of "8 should be enough".
 With a small modification to the kernel, this can be easily increased to 16.
-A patch can be seen [here](https://github.com/pmelange/raspi-linux/commit/3ed315a591d3fe72dc2cf187ba897a87ea06bf11).
-For more information about how to compile and install the Linux kernel, please take a look at the documentation at raspberrypi.com page [The Linux kernel](https://www.raspberrypi.com/documentation/computers/linux_kernel.html)
+A patch can be seen [here](../RaspiOS/0001-sc16is7xx.c-increase-SC16IS7XX_MAX_DEVS-to-16.patch).
+For more information about how to compile and install the Linux kernel, please take a look at the documentation at raspberrypi.com page [Installing Raspberry Pi OS](../RaspiOS).

 ## Device Tree overlay for the SC16IS752